terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 <img src="/assets/tldr-8.png" alt="drones" width="65%">

-Most of this page has been about NNs because **an AI agent totally depends on an advanced agentic LLM's ability to provide higher level functionality that mimicks higher level human brain functionality** (such as thinking, planning, reasoning, etc).
+Most of this page has been about NNs because **an AI agent totally depends on an advanced agentic LLM's ability to provide higher level functionality that mimics higher level human brain functionality** (such as thinking, planning, reasoning, etc).
 Example: You send a prompt with a complex plan, and the TF breaks it down into **"atomic" planning steps**.
 The TF can do this because it has been trained on such planning text.
 This capability is revolutionary. **However**, the **probability that the external agent (Py script) can process the atomic plan without error is never 100%**.
 But it is much higher than the chance the script can process the original plan (often messy unsanitized human language).

 **These limitations of AI are apparent in tiny demos, but major AI systems also struggle with the same limitations.** Agentic AI will always be challenging because the LLM is a probablistic computational device with no intelligence.